BIO-202 Human Anatomy and Physiology II

--To understand the study of structure and function of the human body by studying basic biological principals.
+1. Describe the structure and function of the human body by studying basic biological principals.

-Lab 51% = quizzes, practicals, participation, medical report, & medical presentation
+- Lab = Quizzes, practicals, participation, medical report, and medical presentation

 Access the bookstore website at www.ndm.bncollege.com for textbook information.

 - Assignments and/or chapter(s) being discussed on the first day of class and/or required reading/assignments required for the first day of class are indicated in the course syllabus found on the Joule course site.